 Fund Raising (continued) signed by the principal(s) of the participating school and the appropriate business establishment.
-A copy of each executed contract generated through the RFP process must be forwarded to the district's purchasing office.
-ASD accounting procedures must be observed for each activity.
+3. A copy of each executed contract generated through the RFP process must be forwarded to the district's purchasing office.
+4. ASD accounting procedures must be observed for each activity.
 Monies should be turned in daily to the school's AFPC.
-Where a single school is involved, records and documents must be maintained and cash deposited in the student activity fund of that school.
+5. Where a single school is involved, records and documents must be maintained and cash deposited in the student activity fund of that school.
 Where more than one school is participating, one of the schools should be selected for this purpose.
-Secondary schools shall be allowed to open a separate checking account to handle all of the transactions involved with student activity raffles. a.
+6. Secondary schools shall be allowed to open a separate checking account to handle all of the transactions involved with student activity raffles. a.
 The regulations, accounting, and reporting requirements outlined by the Department of Commerce must be followed. b.
 The types of District authorized games of chance shall be limited to raffles.
 Pull-Tabs and Bingo are prohibited. c.
 Raffles will not be permitted unless the school has a current valid permit from the Department of Commerce, Division of Occupational Licensing.
-Food Service Policy Steppenty Food Service Events in Schools Tengenty Asked Questions 1.
-On faced a permit from the Department of Health and Human Services (DHHS) to serve food in an ASD school?
+Food Service Policy <section-header> Temporary Food Service Events in Schools Trequently Asked Questions 1.
+Do I need a permit from the Department of Health and Human Services (DHHS) to serve food in an ASD school?
 Temporary food service vendors operating within the Municipality of Anchorage offering food to the public must obtain a permit issued under the Anchorage Food Code.
-Food served to the public requires a food permit; however when food is served at a private event a permit is not required.
+Food served to the public requires a food permit; however when food is served at a private event a permit is route or required.
 2. What do you mean by "the public"?
 The difference between public and private may best be explained by using examples.
-Andraiser where food is served and event is advertised: Fundraisers do not limit who may attend, so they are considered public events and require a food service permit.
-If a fundraiser is not open to the public, then a permit is not required.
-Bazaar where food is served: Bazaars do not limit who may attend, so they are considered public events and require a food service permit.
-If a fundraiser is not open to the public, if a furthere permit.
+Torlack or food prepared on-site for office staff.
+Since the people attending will be office staff only, this event is private and does not need a permit.
+Fundraiser where food is served and event is advertised: Fundraisers do not limit who may attend, so they are considered public events and require a food service permit.
+If a fund-raiser is not open to the public, then a permit is not required.
+Bazaar where food is served: Bazaars do not limit who may attend, so they are considered public events and require a food service permit is not required.
 School or extracurricular function: If attendees are limited to a group such as students from a specific school and their parents, a food service permit is not required.
-However, if people other than a set group attend and the event is advertised, the event is considered public as chool.
-Birthday and holiday celebrations and food preparation as part of a curriculum in a school.
-Birthday and holiday celebrations and food preparation projects in a classroom theme economics, for example) do not need a food service permit.
-Me Anchorage Food Code allows for occasional food preparation as part of a curriculum in a school.
-Birthday and holiday celebrations and food preparation projects in a classroom theme economics, for example) do not need a food service permit.
-Me Anchorage Food Code allows for occasional food preparation projects in a classroom theme economics, for example) do not need a food service permit.
+However, if people other than a set group attend and the event is advertised, the event is considered public at a school.
+Birthday and holiday celebrations and food preparation approjets in a classroom thome economics, for example) do not need a food service permit.
+Mat about foods served in classrooms for special events like birthdays or as clucational groups.
+The Anchorage Food Code allows for occasional food preparation projects in a classroom thome economics, for example) do not need a food service permit.
+Mat about foods served is commercially prepackaged non-potentially hazardous foods.
+These include commerci</section-header> packaged ice cream bars, for example), coffee served using only single service items and using non-dairy creamers, and whole fruits and vegetables.